API Reference

 None

-Given a mesh file, this function returns the IDs of the fluid and solid domains
+Given a mesh file, this function returns the IDs of the fluid and solid domains.
+The IDs is a list of integers that correspond to the index of the coordinates (nodes) in the mesh file.

 Parameters: